Facebook released a feature for advertisers: Offline Conversions.

 What is an Offline Conversion?

-For sake of clarity, let’s start by explaining what types of offline conversions you might like to measure.
+For the sake of clarity, let’s start by explaining what types of offline conversions you might like to measure.

 There are some businesses that only make sales online.
 Take Amazon, for example.
 Aside from some of its acquired properties (like Zappos and Whole Foods), 100% of Amazon’s consumer sales happen on its website.